osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

 In addition, we will ask testers to run some automated unit tests.
 Automated unit testing for OsiriXgrpc presents substantial challenges - this complexity arises from its dependency on symbols and functions embedded within the OsiriX executable.
 Consequently, to maintain the quality and reliability of OsiriXgrpc, we incorporate unit testing into our user tests.
 This approach also ensures comprehensive validation through real-world usage scenarios.

+To run automated unit tests:

+1. Clone the latest [repository](https://github.com/osirixgrpc/osirixgrpc), or pull changes.
+2. Switch to the `dev` branch (`git checkout dev`).
+3. Open up OsiriX and move to or create an empty database (no Dicom studies/series displayed).
+4. Ensure that an OsiriXgrpc port `50001` is established and running (see [Getting Started](../getting_started.md#server-configuration))
+5. Change directory to `tests` (`cd tests` from the main repository).
+6. Run the shell script: `bash run_tests.sh`

-These unit tests will deploy an output file (`osirixgrpc_unit_tests.txt`) on the testers Desktop, which will be requested to be sent back to us for processing.
-This file will not capture any personal information, other than the versions of macOS, OsiriX, and OsiriXgrpc the tester has used.
+Please wait while OsiriX runs through all the tests (many screen will open and close).
+The shell script will indicate testing is complete.
+Unit tests will save results to an output directory on your Desktop `osirixgrpc_tests`.
+Please zip this folder and [send it to us](#contact).
+Contained files do not capture any personal information, other than the versions of macOS, OsiriX, and OsiriXgrpc.

 ## Feature Requests